Author: Kevin Henkes

 Guided Reading Level:

-Death, Grief, Loss, Friends and Friendship, Understanding Self and Others, Extended Families
+Death, Grief, Loss, Understanding Self and Others, Coming of Age, Friends and Friendship, Extended Families

 "Olive Barstow was dead.
 She'd been hit by a car on Monroe Street while riding her bicycle weeks ago.
 That was about all Martha knew."